 Wikipedia is a great starting point for research.
 Some will caution using it as a source because the content is user generated and plagiarism issues can come into play.
 But it’s usually backed up with additional sources that can improve your writing.
-If you’re adding it to your bibliography or works cited, there are a few easy ways to accomplish this no matter what format you are using.
+If you’re adding it to your bibliography, reference list or works cited, there are a few easy ways to accomplish this no matter what format you are using.

 Citing Wikipedia Made Simple